kivy-garden/contextmenu/README.md

 ### context_menu.ContextMenuTextItem

 Menu item with text.
 You'll be most of the time just fine using this class for all your menu items.
 You can also see it used in [all examples here](https://github.com/kivy-garden/garden.contextmenu/tree/master/examples).
 Contains a `Label` widget and copies `text`, `font_size` and `color` properties to it automatically.

+### app_menu.AppMenu

+Application menu widget.
+By default it fills the entire parent's width.

 ### app_menu.AppMenuTextItem